Chicago Weather: Another winter storm expected Friday, bringing more snow, ice, rain

-The new year is kicking off with a storm Friday expected to bring more snow, ice and rain to the area, ABC 7 Chicago meteorologist Tracy Butler said.
+The new year will get off to a messy start.
+A second storm Friday is expected to bring more snow, ice and rain to the area, ABC 7 Chicago meteorologist Larry Mowry said.

 WATCH: Latest ABC7 AccuWeather Forecast